Automated Discovery of Test Oracles for Database Management Systems Using LLMs: Abstract

 \section{Abstract}

 Since 2020, automated testing for Database Management Systems (DBMSs) has flourished, uncovering hundreds of bugs in widely-used systems.
-A cornerstone of these techniques is \emph{test oracle}, which typically implements a mechanism to generate equivalent query pairs, thereby identifying bugs by checking the consistency between their results.
-However, while applying these oracles can be automated, their design remains a fundamentally manual endeavor.
-This paper explores the use of large language models (LLMs) to automate the discovery and instantiation of test oracles, addressing a long-standing bottleneck towards fully automated DBMS testing.
+A cornerstone of these techniques is \emph{test oracle}, which typically implements a mechanism to generate equivalent query pairs, and subsequently runs the pair and identifies bugs by checking the consistency of their results.
+While running these oracles can be automated, designing the mechanism to generate equivalent queries remains a fundamentally manual endeavor.
+This paper explores the use of large language models (LLMs) to automate the discovery of equivalent queries in the design of test oracles, addressing a long-standing bottleneck towards fully automated DBMS testing.

 Although LLMs demonstrate impressive creativity, they are prone to hallucinations that can produce numerous false positive bug reports.
-Furthermore, their significant monetary cost and latency mean that LLM invocations should be limited to ensure that bug detection is efficient and economical.

-To this end, we introduce \toolname, a novel framework built upon the core concept of the \emph{Constrained Abstract Query} --- a SQL skeleton containing placeholders and their associated instantiation conditions (\emph{e.g.,} requiring a placeholder to be filled by a boolean column). \toolname uses LLMs to generate pairs of these skeletons that are asserted to be semantically equivalent.
-This equivalence is then formally proven using a SQL equivalence solver to ensure soundness.
-Finally, the placeholders within the verified skeletons are instantiated with concrete, reusable SQL snippets that are also synthesized by LLMs to efficiently produce complex test cases.
-We implemented \toolname and evaluated it on five extensively tested DBMSs, discovering \bugsnumber previously unknown bugs, \logicnumber of which are logic bugs, with \confirmednumber confirmed and \fixednumber already fixed by the developers.
+Furthermore, their high monetary cost and latency mean that LLM invocations should be limited to ensure that bug detection is efficient and economical.
+To this end, we introduce \toolname, a novel framework built upon the core concept of the \emph{Constrained Abstract Query}---a SQL skeleton containing placeholders and their associated instantiation conditions, \emph{e.g.,} the placeholder must be filled by a Boolean column. \toolname uses LLMs to generate pairs of these skeletons, with their equivalence formally proven using a SQL equivalence solver to ensure soundness.
+After that, the placeholders in the verified skeletons are instantiated with concrete, reusable SQL snippets that are also synthesized by LLMs to produce complex test cases.
+We have implemented \toolname and evaluated it on five extensively tested DBMSs, discovering \bugsnumber previously unknown bugs, \logicnumber of which are logic bugs, with \confirmednumber confirmed and \fixednumber already fixed by the developers. \modifyc{The artifacts for \toolname are available at \url{https://github.com/joyemang33/Argus}}

 \begin{section}{Introduction} Database Management Systems (DBMSs) are a foundational component of modern software, yet their complexity makes them prone to bugs that can compromise application behavior and data integrity.
 Logic bugs are particularly insidious; they cause a DBMS to return incorrect results without raising errors, therefore silently corrupting downstream applications~\cite{rigger2020detecting}.
 In response, the research community has developed automated testing techniques~\cite{rigger2020testing,rigger2020detecting,rigger2020finding,jiang2024detecting,zhang2025constant} that have discovered hundreds of bugs in real-world systems.